argonne-lcf/ai-science-training-series/02_intro_neural_networks/README.md

 ## Environment Setup
 1. If you are using ALCF, first log in.
 From a terminal run the following command:
 ```
-ssh username@theta.alcf.anl.gov
+ssh username@polaris.alcf.anl.gov
 ```

-2. Although last week we cloned the repo, you'll want the updated version.
-To be reminded of last week's instructions for syncing your fork, click [here](https://github.com/argonne-lcf/ai-science-training-series/blob/main/00_introToAlcf/03_githubHomework.md).
+2. Although we already cloned the repo before, you'll want the updated version.
+To be reminded of the instructions for syncing your fork, click [here](https://github.com/argonne-lcf/ai-science-training-series/blob/main/00_introToAlcf/03_githubHomework.md).

 3. Now that we have the updated notebooks, we can open them.
-If you are using ALCF JupyterHub, you can be reminded of the steps [here](https://github.com/argonne-lcf/ai-science-training-series/blob/main/00_introToAlcf/02_jupyterNotebooks.md).
+If you are using ALCF JupyterHub or Google Colab, you can be reminded of the steps [here](https://github.com/argonne-lcf/ai-science-training-series/blob/main/01_intro_AI_on_Supercomputer/01_linear_regression_sgd.ipynb).

-4. Change the notebook's kernel to `conda/2022-07-01` (you may need to change kernel each time you open a notebook for the first time):
+4. Reminder: Change the notebook's kernel to `datascience/conda-2023-01-10` (you may need to change kernel each time you open a notebook for the first time):

     1. select *Kernel* in the menu bar
     1. select *Change kernel...*
-    1. select *conda/2022-07-01* from the drop-down menu
+    1. select *datascience/conda-2023-01-10* from the drop-down menu